haleyanderson4/FinalDatabase/README.md

 - GUI
 - transactions --> rollback
 - report generation
-- go through all project requirements
+- remeber to submit slides and paper with all source code!